Testing on campus

 When can I take a test?

-Appointments are available at City Centre and City South campuses, between 8.30am and 3pm on weekdays, and at the School of Jewellery between 8.30am and 12noon on weekdays.
+Appointments are available at City Centre and City South campuses, between 8.30am and 1pm on weekdays.
+From Monday 7 June, the School of Jewellery site will be for collection of home testing kits only and will be open on Tuesdays and Thursdays from 8.30am - 1pm.

-You should not come to campus solely to take a test, but if you are authorised to attend throughout the week it is recommended they get tested two times per week while on site.
+You should not come to campus solely to take a test, but if you are authorised to attend throughout the week it is recommended you get tested two times per week while on site.

 How do I book a test?